By Aaron Moss, PhD, Cheskie Rosenzweig, MS & Shalom Jaffe

-At a top level, we found about half of people (48%) saying they planned to shop the same amount as last year.
-As you might expect given the economic damage created by COVID-19, more people reported that they plan to shop less (37%) than said they will shop more (14%).
+We found about half of people (48%) saying they planned to shop the same amount as last year.
+As you might expect given the economic damage created by COVID-19, more people reported that they plan to shop less (37%) than said they would shop more (14%).

-Many analysts and retailers expect a large increase in online shopping this holiday season.
-Our survey supports this expectation.
-About 43% of people in our survey said they plan to shop mostly online while another 35% said they plan to shop equally online and in stores.
+Many analysts and retailers expect a large increase in online shopping this holiday season — CloudResearch’s survey supports this expectation.
+About 43% of people in our survey said they plan to shop mostly online, while another 35% said they plan to shop equally online and in stores.
 Notably, however, 85% of people said they plan to shop either the same amount or more online compared to previous years, while 40% of people said they plan to shop less in stores compared to previous years.